seL4/rfcs/src/proposed/0150-cheri-support.md

   Copyright 2023 Hesham Almatary
 -->

-# Support CHERI/Morello in seL4
+# Support CHERI in seL4

 - Author: Hesham Almatary
 - Proposed: 2023-11-13

 ## Summary

-This RFC aims to discuss porting seL4 to Arm’s Morello (CHERI on AArch64/Armv8.2a).
+This RFC aims to discuss adding support in seL4 to support running CHERI-enabled userspace on architectures that support CHERI such as Arm’s Morello (CHERI onAArch64/Armv8.2a), and CHERI-RISC-V standards.
 The goal of this project is to provide complete fine-grained spatial and referential (pointer) memory-safety for 1) new C-based seL4 applications, 2) existing C-based seL4 libraries (e.g., sel4_libs, sel4_project_libs, util_libs, sel4test, sel4bench, muslc, sel4runtime, VMM,